unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

  - its `x` bit set
  - a "shebang" on the first line pointing the GNU SHELL

-The `install.sh` script must contain all the instructions Gateway Engine needs to install your application.
+The `install.sh` script must contain all the instructions GWE needs to install your application.
 These instructions are completely up to you (the developer).

 ```
     (bash) $ cat << EOF > install.sh